ioBroker/ioBroker.onkyo/README.md

 ## ChangeLog

+### 0.0.3
+* (owagner) allow setting of states other than "command".
+This will trigger a high level command with the state name being set to the new value.
+Note that this will fail for many newer models, as they are not yet properly represented in node-eiscp's command table.
+Use the raw command in that case
+* send some initial queries upon connect to get basic state information from the AVR

 ### 0.0.2
 * (owagner) support node-eiscp's Autodiscovery mechanism
-* (owagner) updated README, notably removing bogus reference to singly threading
+* (owagner) updated README, notably removing bogus reference to single instancing

 ### 0.0.1
 * (owagner) initial version